tylertitsworth/5th-age-srd/Magic-Items/Minor-Items.md

 ## Leather belt-pouch

-Has bread inside it, at least several small rolls per day.
+Has bread inside it, at least several small rolls per full recovery.
 Not great quality bread, but certainly quantity bread.

 ## Leather-wrapped glass bottle